LightZirconite/msn-rw/README.md

+## This deposit is only a correction to the [original](https://github.com/TheNetsky/Microsoft-Rewards-Script) deposit

 Thanks to your mention of the new interface, I was able to identify and fix the issue using GitHub Copilot.

 Now, the page loads correctly, and the screen problem is gone.